BLOG |

 Gartner’s Inclusion Index allows organisations to promote an inclusive environment by testing their initiatives along seven key dimensions, including fair treatment, decision making, trust and diversity.

-This is an important step to ensure that the measures and policies implemented by an organisation are actually effective in promoting a diverse and inclusive workforce.
+This is an important step to ensure that the measures and policies implemented by an organization are actually effective in promoting a diverse and inclusive workforce.

 5. Diversity & Inclusion Matter